 Wiio was set up by Louella Schooley in January 2018 having worked for nearly 6 years as a Director in a marketing consultancy.
-During this time I worked with a huge variety of clients from multinational drinks companies, to law firms, architects, growth forums, and IT consultancies and pretty much everything in between.
+During this time she worked with a huge variety of clients from multinational drinks companies, to law firms, architects, growth forums, and IT consultancies and pretty much everything in between.

 Prior to that Louella worked in the advertising industry in London working with a huge variety of clients such as KPMG, Deloitte, Ladbrokes, Mouchel, Astrium, MI5, Pizza Hut, Amazon, and Aviva.
 She then moved to work as the Marketing Manager at graduate-jobs.com – a small start-up website that grew aggressively to become the largest independent site in its sector.